tiprankstipranks

 Sales & Marketing - Risk 2

-Our business depends upon sellers having the ability to list tickets for sale on the secondary ticket market for events put on by artists, teams and promoters.
-While we have generally seen an easing of ticket resale restrictions, any actions taken by governments, rights holders or companies that issue tickets (i.e., primary ticketing companies), such as enacting restrictions regarding resale policies, requiring certain disclosures, using technology to limit where and how tickets are sold on the secondary market, charging incremental fees for the ability to sell tickets on the secondary market or partnering with other resale marketplaces on an exclusive basis, could result in reduced demand for our services, which would adversely affect our business, financial condition and results of operations.
+Our business depends on sellers' ability to list event tickets for sale on the secondary ticket market.
+Some jurisdictions prohibit the resale of event tickets at prices above their face value, or at all, or otherwise highly regulate ticket resale.
+Such prohibitions, or similar laws and regulations, could restrict or inhibit our ability to operate, or the ability of ticket buyers, sellers, and partners to continue to use, our ticket marketplace.
+Actions taken by governments, rights holders, or primary ticketing companies, such as enacting resale restriction policies, requiring certain disclosures, using technology to limit where and how tickets can be sold on the secondary market, charging incremental fees for the ability to sell tickets on the secondary market, or partnering with other resale marketplaces on an exclusive basis, could result in reduced demand for our services, which would adversely affect our business, financial condition, and results of operations.

 Brand / Reputation - Risk 1

-Maintaining and enhancing our reputation and brand as a differentiated ticketing marketplace serving ticket buyers, sellers and partners is critical in our ability to retain existing, and attract new, relationships with ticket buyers, sellers and partners.
-The successful promotion of our brand attributes depends on a number of factors, including many that are outside of our control.
-The promotion of our brand requires us to make substantial expenditures and management investment, which may increase as our marketplace continues to expand and become more competitive.
-To the extent these activities yield increased revenue, it may not offset the increased expenses we incur.
-If we do not successfully maintain and enhance our brand and differentiate our marketplace from competitive products and services, our business may not grow, we may be unable to compete effectively and we could lose existing, or fail to attract new, ticket buyers, sellers or partners, all of which would adversely affect our business, financial condition and results of operations.
-There are also factors outside of our control that could undermine and/or harm our reputation and brand.
-A negative perception of our marketplace may adversely affect our business, including as a result of complaints or negative publicity, our inability to timely comply with applicable laws, regulations and/or consumer protection-related guidance, the use of our platform to sell fraudulent or counterfeit tickets, our responsiveness to issues or complaints,the timing of refunds and/or reversal of payments through our platform, actual or perceived disruptions or defects in our platform, cybersecurity incidents, a lack of awareness of our policies or changes to our policies that third parties perceive as overly restrictive, unclear or inconsistent with our values.
-If we are unable to maintain a reputable platform that provides valuable solutions and desirable events, our ability to attract and retain ticket buyers, sellers and partners could be impaired and our reputation, brand and business could be adversely affected.
+Maintaining and enhancing our reputation and brand as a differentiated ticketing marketplace is critical in our ability to retain existing, and attract new, ticket buyers, sellers, and partners.
+The successful promotion of our brand requires significant investments of time, money, and effort, which may increase as our marketplace continues to expand and become more competitive.
+To the extent these investments yield increased revenue, it may not offset the increased expenses we incur.
+If we do not successfully maintain and enhance our brand and differentiate our marketplace from competitive products and services, our business may not grow, we may be unable to compete effectively, and we could lose existing, or fail to attract new, ticket buyers, sellers, or partners, any of which could adversely affect our business, financial condition, and results of operations.
+There are also many factors outside of our control that could undermine and/or harm our reputation and brand.
+A negative perception of our marketplace could adversely affect our business, including as a result of: complaints or negative publicity and our responsiveness thereto; our inability to timely comply with applicable laws, regulations, and/or consumer protection-related guidance; the use of our platform to sell fraudulent or counterfeit tickets; the timing of refunds and/or payment reversals through our platform; actual or perceived disruptions or defects in our platform; cybersecurity incidents; a lack of awareness of our policies; or changes to our policies that third parties perceive as overly restrictive, unclear or inconsistent with our values.
+If we are unable to maintain a reputable, user-friendly, and effective platform that provides tickets to desirable events, our ability to attract and retain ticket buyers, sellers, and partners could be impaired and our reputation, brand, and business could be adversely affected.

 Macro & Political